-25.1 Subject to any directions by Monitor, the Board of Directors may, and if directed as aforesaid shall, appoint committees of the Board of Directors, or together with one or more NHS Foundation Trusts, NHS Trusts, commissioners or other statutory partner organisations, appoint joint committees, consisting wholly or partly of the Chair and Directors of the Trust or other health service bodies or wholly of persons who are not Directors or other health service bodies in question.

-- A committee or joint committee appointed under this regulation may, subject to such directions as may be given by Monitor or the appointing Board of Directors, appoint sub-committees consisting wholly or partly of Directors of the committee or joint committee (whether or not they are Directors of the Trust); or wholly of persons who are not Directors of the committee of the Trust. - 25.3 The Standing Orders of the Trust, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees established by the Trust.
+- 25.1 Subject to any directions by Monitor, the Board of Directors may, and if directed as aforesaid shall, appoint committees of the Board of Directors, or together with one or more NHS Foundation Trusts, NHS Trusts, commissioners or other statutory partner organisations, appoint joint committees, consisting wholly or partly of the Chair and Directors of the Trust or other health service bodies or wholly of persons who are not Directors or other health service bodies in question. - 25.2 A committee or joint committee appointed under this regulation may, subject to such directions as may be given by Monitor or the appointing Board of Directors, appoint sub-committees consisting wholly or partly of Directors of the committee or joint committee (whether or not they are Directors of the Trust); or wholly of persons who are not Directors of the committee of the Trust. - 25.3 The Standing Orders of the Trust, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees established by the Trust.
 In which case the term 'Chair' is to be read as a reference to the Chair of the committee as the context permits, and the term 'Member' is to be read as a reference to a Member of the committee also as the context permits.
 (There is no requirement to hold meetings of committees established by the Trust in public). - 25.4 Each committee shall have such terms of reference and powers, and be subject to such conditions (as to reporting to the Board of Directors), as the Trust shall decide and shall be in accordance with any relevant legislation and regulation as may be applicable.
 Such terms of reference and powers shall have effect as if incorporated into Standing Orders. - Where committees are authorised to establish sub-committees they may not delegate executive powers to the sub-committee unless expressly authorised by the Board of Directors.
-This is subject to that all powers of the trust shall be exercised by the Board of Directors on its behalf, but any of those powers may be delegated to a committee of directors or to an executive director. - The Board of Directors shall approve the appointments to each of the committees which it has formally constituted.
+This is subject to that all powers of the trust shall be exercised by the Board of Directors on its behalf, but any of those powers may be delegated to a committee of directors or to an executive director. - 25.6 The Board of Directors shall approve the appointments to each of the committees which it has formally constituted.
 Where the Board determines that persons who are neither Directors nor officers shall be appointed to a committee, the terms of such appointment shall be within the powers of the Board.
-The Board shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings and/or expenses in accordance, where appropriate, with national guidance. - 25.7 Where the Board is required to appoint persons to a committee and/or to undertake statutory functions, and where such appointments are to operate independently of the Board, such appointments shall be made in accordance with applicable statute and regulations, and with any guidance issued by Monitor.
+The Board shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings and/or expenses in accordance, where appropriate, with national guidance.